KaydenKnapik/Robstride/README.md

 # Needed Hardware
 In order to make use of this repo, one would need access to a Robstride Motor (O1, O2, O3 or O4), and a CAN transciever capable of utilizing socketcan.

+# Setup

+# Programming the Motor

+# Questions?
+If you have any questions whatsoever feel free to mention me in the robstride discord or reach out to me by email at ailuroxrobotics@gmail.com